hozmaster/dyndnsgd/dns/README.md

 Status : In progress.

 Views and dialogs are more and less ready.
 Still some opens issues still exist but this should work pretty reasonably.
-WAN ip address will updated to the service.
-Records will updated database and it can be fetched from it.
-There is some limitations still left but overall situtation is quite good.
-Not production ready yet but it can used to testing purposes and for study in VM.
+WAN ip address will update to the service.
+Records will update database, and it can be fetched from it.
+There is some limitations still left but overall situation is quite good.
+Not production ready yet, but it can be used to testing purposes and for study in VM.

 ## GOALS